 His early graphic works illustrate the development of the rigorous modernist aesthetic for which he became synonymous, as well as a fascination for the possibilities offered by the various techniques and materials of printmaking.
 Albers' pervasive influence both as artist and teacher has continued until the present day and he is perhaps best remembered for his Homage to the Square images, the square proving to be the ideal vehicle for his explorations into the interaction of colour

-The Alan Cristea Gallery is proud to be the sole worldwide representative for the prints from the Josef and Anni Albers Foundation.
+The Alan Cristea Gallery is the exclusive worldwide representative for the prints from the Josef and Anni Albers Foundation.